Taha al-Jumailly: Islamic State

+Arrest and trial

-Both Wenisch and al-Jumailly were questioned by ISIS security officers about the child's death, leading them to flee to Turkey rather than risk arrest.
-Wenisch was captured in Ankara and sent back to Germany in 2016, where her and her husband's involvement in Reda's death became known. al-Jumailly avoided arrest, but was later captured in Greece and extradited to Germany to stand trial under the doctrine of universal jurisdiction.
+al-Jumailly avoided arrest, but was later captured in Greece and extradited to Germany to stand trial under the doctrine of universal jurisdiction.
 Human rights lawyer Amal Clooney located Reda's mother, known as Nora, and arranged for her to be brought to Germany to act as co-plaintiff in the criminal case.

-al-Jumailly was charged with committing genocide against the Yazidis.
+Al-Jumailly was charged with committing genocide against the Yazidis.
 Prosecutors argued that al-Jumailly's actions had been performed in furtherance of Islamic State's extermination campaign against the Yazidi minority, and thus had the necessary intent to be guilty of the crime.
 He was also accused of war crimes, crimes against humanity and human trafficking.
 On November 30, 2021, a court in Frankfurt found him guilty on all counts. al-Jumailly fainted when he learned that he had been convicted.
 He was sentenced to life imprisonment on the same day.